McArthurUp2U/monitoring-system/README.md

 ###Usage
+It is the implementation of my undergraduate Thesis.
-It can be a sample of netlink ,iptables and ip_queue Also use nDPI
+It also can be a sample of netlink ,iptables and ip_queue and  nDPI.
 ###Environment
+testing:
-kernel 2.6.28
+*kernel 2.6.28
+*Fedora 10
-Do NOT forget:
+###Do NOT forget:
 modprobe ip_queue
 insmod hook.ko
 ###Some bugs